Johnny Depp Settles Assault Lawsuit

 - And offered to pay him $100,000 to punch him in the face

-Johnny was able to settle the suit just 2 weeks before they were supposed to go to a civil trial in Los Angeles.
-Because of the settlement, the judge agreed to postpone the trial until January 5th 2023, and if Johnny complies in the settlement the case will be dismissed.
-The terms of their agreement have not been made public, but fans are speculating Johnny agreed to a large financial settlement.
+Johnny was able to settle the the assault lawsuit.
+It all happened just 2 weeks before they were supposed to go to a civil trial in Los Angeles.
+Because of the settlement, the judge agreed to postpone the trial until January 5th 2023.
+If Johnny complies in the settlement though the case will be dismissed.
+The terms of their agreement have not been made public.
+Fans are speculating Johnny agreed to a large financial settlement.

 While Johnny was able to avoid this case going to trial, his ex Amber Heard has officially appealed the verdict in their defamation case.
-Johnny’s legal team has 30 days to reply to their appeal but it looks like his legal troubles are far from over!
+Johnny’s legal team has 30 days to reply to their appeal.
+It looks like though that his legal troubles are far from over!